Atop Snowdon

 Here is another short video, and some photos on Facebook.
 I will post some nicer versions here soon.
 For now, I need to prepare for my meeting with Dr. Hurrell tomorrow.

-3 Responses to “Atop Snowdon”
+3 thoughts on “Atop Snowdon”

 As always on Walking Club trips, the times were good.
 They are always chock full of scientists, engineers, and generally intriguing individuals.
 I hope to keep in touch with at least some of them.